Exabyte-io/documentation/docs/pricing/service-levels.md

 ## Queue- and Cluster-dependent pricing

 As the type of hardware and scheduling policies vary for different submission queues, the pricing is also different.
+For, example, GPU-enabled nodes are available within a certain subset of queues and are generally priced higher.

-Detailed description of submission queues is available [elsewhere](../infrastructure/resource/queues.md).
+Detailed description of submission queues is available [here](../infrastructure/resource/queues.md).
 Clusters and associated hardware and pricing are explained in [this section](../infrastructure/clusters/overview.md)

 !!! tip "Least expensive pricing options"
     The options explained above can be combined in order to achieve the least expensive pricing.
 For example, when "Enterprise-Extra" service level is used in combination with submission queues that belong to the "Saving" cost category, the resulting price per core hour can be as low as $0.02.
 When we take into account the performance per core [benchmarks](../benchmarks/2018-11-12-comparison.md#performance-per-core) this presents a unique performance per price option.